wpmudev/qa/readme.txt

 When you feel the Q&A section is ready for prime time, if your theme supports [custom menus](http://en.support.wordpress.com/menus/), you could add direct links to http://yoursite.com/questions/ and even to http://yoursite.com/questions/ask/ to your main menu.

 == Changelog ==

+= 1.0.4 =
+* Switch frontend WYSIWYG editor to TinyMCE and Quicktags
+* WordPress 3.3 compatibility

 = 1.0.3 =
 * Fixed: BP Default theme issues